JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     +++Organize this presentation.+++

-1. Copilot responds, indicating that organizing the slides replaces existing sections.
-Select **Yes, please** to continue.
+1. Copilot responds, providing suggestions for each slide.
+You can select to update the content as you'd like or iterate your prompt to receive additional suggestions.

 1. Ensure that your presentation has a logical sequence and smooth transitions between slides.